kevinolega/callcentertrainingtips/_posts/2012-11-12-smile-to-sound-better-when-you-talk.md

 comments: true
 categories: [Lessons]
 ---
-<blockquote>A smile can often get you out of unfavorable situations.
+> A smile can often get you out of unfavorable situations.
--Sai (Naruto Shippuuden)</blockquote>
+-Sai (Naruto Shippuuden)

 Smile when you talk.
 They say a smile can be heard on the phone.